alligo/joomla_mod_banners4varnish/README.md

-# Joomla CMS module extension mod_banners4varnish - 1.0.0beta
+# Joomla CMS module extension mod_banners4varnish - 1.0.0
 **This extension is ideal for high traffic sites that full page cache is really need, but still need rotate banners.
 Out of the box allow Google Analytics Event Tracking, to help how to understand your public and find best strategies to monetize your content**

-Free Joomla CMS Module extension, similar to native mod_banners, but load async to bypass Varnish Cache.
+Free Joomla CMS Module extension, similar to native mod_banners, but load async to bypass Varnish Cache, or any other proxy cache, like popular CDNs (CloudFlare, CDN77, Akamai...).
 Also add Google Analytics Event Tracking.

 Other links to see
 - [Joomla CMS system plugin for Joomla + Varnish](https://github.com/alligo/plg_system_alligovarnish)